rootiest/zippy_guides/guides/pico_can.md

 If you were thinking on purchasing an SKR Mini E3 board and also a CANbus toolhead, I encourage you to consider an SKR-Pico instead as it will be a better fit for a CANbus printer.

-I also want to point out that if you don't want an SKR-Pico, that's totally ok as well!
+I also want to point out that if you don't want an SKR-Pico, that's totallyOKas well!

 The same procedure can be performed with a basic Raspberry Pi Pico board.
 The steps are more or less identical.